-Keiser University’s PhD in Curriculum and Instruction provides the advanced research, design, teaching, assessment, and professional development skills related to P-20 education.
-The program is designed for educators who aspire to lead the development of effective curriculum for the 21st century.
-As a graduate, you will be able to demonstrate real-world and scholarly knowledge that improves the performance of educational institutions.
+Keiser University’s Doctor of Philosophy degree in Curriculum and Instruction provides the knowledge and skills to individuals concerned with the research, design, teaching, assessment, and professional development related to P-20 education.
+The program is designed for educators who aspire to lead the development of curriculum for the 21st century.
+Graduates will demonstrate real-world and scholarly knowledge to improve the performance of educational institutions.

 This Ph.D. degree program prepares scholar professionals to apply theoretical foundations in curriculum and instruction.
 The program fosters the advanced skills to research, design, develop, implement, evaluate and disseminate innovative educational content in a variety of learning environments to improve student achievement and to affect positive societal change.
 In addition, the program prepares leaders to work with faculty at the P-20 levels to enhance the quality of instruction focused on excellent, effective curriculum development and instructional strategies.

 The Ph.D. in Curriculum and Instruction degree is offered through our online Graduate campus.
 In addition to the continued student-support focus infused into every program, students benefit from the flexibility and convenience of pursuing their degree on a schedule that fits their busy lives.

 Contact Keiser University Graduate School to learn more about our Doctor of Philosophy degree in Curriculum and Instruction.